-Stevens Worldwide Van Lines was founded in Saginaw, Michigan and we’ve maintained our headquarters here through 106 cold, snowy (42 inches a year) winters.
+Stevens Worldwide Van Lines was founded in Saginaw, Michigan and we’ve maintained our headquarters here through more than 100 cold, snowy (42 inches a year) winters.
 So you’d think we’d know a thing or two about moving in inclement weather.
 And you would not be disappointed.
 With that thought in mind, today I’m going to write about winter weather moving, the facts and issues you need to be concerned about and how to ensure that your winter move is safe and successful.
 Plus, I’ll point out one reason why moving in the winter can be a smart move.
 I’ll start with the latter.

 Moving in the winter will save you money.

 Traditionally, people move when school lets out.
 In fact, 60% of our business takes place over the course of the same four months every year and that’s the case with all moving companies.
 So if you can move during off-peak times you’re going to save money – as much as 15% and in some cases even more.

 NOTE: While this post is intended primarily for individuals, if you’re an HR Manager at a large company who hires and relocates hundreds of people a year … shifting a percentage of your moves to the off-peak season can save your company thousands of dollars.

 You, your moving company and winter weather: What you need to know.